ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/azure-functions/overview.js.markdown

 {WARNING: Do not store DB_PASSWORD in source control}
 You are not required to use the password-protected PFX locally.
 If you do intend use the password-protected PFX file, you will need to set `DB_PASSWORD` as an environment variable in your terminal session (e.g. `export DB_PASSWORD=abc`) or through your terminal profile (e.g. `.bashrc`).
 Do not store the `.pfx` files to source control.
 {WARNING/}

-### PEM Certificate (Azure)

-Azure Functions supports client certificates on both the Consumption or App Service Plans.

-Specify the following app settings:

-- `DB_CERT_PEM`: the contents of the PEM-encoded certificate (`.pem` file) downloaded from RavenDB

-You can safely copy/paste the contents of the file into the environment variable in the Azure Portal without preserving newlines.
-If you are setting the value in the `local.settings.json` file, you will need to format the value for JSON using [a stringify tool][tool-stringify].

-{NOTE: What about uploading certificates to the portal?}

-Azure allows you to upload PFX certificates to the portal and load them using the `WEBSITE_LOAD_CERTIFICATES` app setting.
-However, this is much more difficult to use for Node.js functions.
-That method is better suited for .NET or Java functions. **Regardless, this is not yet supported on Linux Consumption-based plans.** For a discussion on this, reference [this issue on the Azure Functions repository][ms-issue-linux-certs-unsupported].

-The template is configured to use the PEM certificate method for ease of use across plan types and platforms.

-{NOTE/}

 {PANEL/}